 Each culture has its own set of values.
 Some people consider these beliefs to be more important than others.
 While we are children, our parents make choices for us in the belief that they are for our benefit.
 Once we are adult, we can decide on our own values.
-It is likely that the way we express our sexuality is influenced by the cultural and religious beliefs we hold.
+Research indicates that both the cultural and religious beliefs we hold influence the way we express our sexuality.

 Traditional moral standards condone promiscuity in men but insist that a woman must be a virgin on her wedding night.
 Women are easier to control than men.
 If a son makes a girl pregnant, he can escape responsibility.
 Families have much more to lose if a daughter becomes pregnant.
 Marriage traditionally involved a man paying for an unsullied (chaste) sexual asset.